dbrgn/RPLCD/README.rst

 display.
 This is because the LCDs usually don't use ASCII, ISO-8859-1 or any other standard encoding.

-There is a script in this Project though that writes the entire character map between 0 and 255 to the display.
+There is a script in this project though that writes the entire character map between 0 and 255 to the display.
 Simply run it as root (so you have permissions to access /dev/mem) and pass it the number of rows and cols in your LCD::